-- Each pass takes I/O time. - Back-patching : leave a blank slot for missing information, and fill in the empty slot when the information becomes available. - Example: C language when a label is encountered - check known labels - if not encountered before, then check this in to-be-processed table when a label is used
+- Each pass takes I/O time.

+- Back-patching: leave a blank slot for missing information, and fill in the empty slot when the information becomes available.

+- Example: C language when a label is used

+- if it is not defined before, save a trace into the to-be-processed table

+- ▶ label_name corresponds to LABEL_TABLE[i]

+- code generated: GOTO LABEL_TABLE[i]

+when a label is defined
-- check whether it is defined - if not, save a trace into the to-be-processed table

-Time and Space trade-off!
+- check known labels for redefined labels - if it is not used before, save a trace into the to-be-processed table - if it is used before, then find its trace and fill the current address into the trace - Time and space trade-off!